CouncilofLorien/counciloflorien.github.io/docs/cards/C/cracks-of-doom.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Only playable if The One Ring is at Mount Doom during the site phase.
 Its bearer must make a corruption check modified by -4.
-If successful, The One Ring is destroyed and its bearer's player wins. <br>_"...on the brink of the chasm, at the very Crack of Doom, stood Frodo..."_ ***---LotRVI***
+If successful, The One Ring is destroyed and its bearer's player wins. <br>_“...on the brink of the chasm, at the very Crack of Doom, stood Frodo...”_ ***---LotRVI***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>